 Achieving Comfortable Arm and Hand Position in Close Embrace

-To prevent this issue, the man has to keep his palm facing the woman instead of toward his body center.
-He can also extend his left arm outward to the left rather than keeping it raised directly in front of his left shoulder - this naturally orients his palm toward the woman.
-Alternatively, the partners can avoid clasping hands altogether.
-The woman can instead rest her four fingers lightly between his thumb and index finger, or place the lower part of her palm on his upturned palm, or let him hold the back of her hand.
+To prevent this issue, the man must keep his palm facing the woman instead of toward his body center.
+He can also extend his left arm outward rather than keeping it raised in front of his shoulder—this naturally orients his palm toward the woman.
+Alternatively, the partners may avoid clasping hands altogether.
+The woman can instead place the lower part of her palm on his upturned palm or allow him to hold the back of her hand.
 This eliminates any twisting or discomfort in her right hand.

 The man should lead with his torso rather than relying on his arms and hands.
 He must keep his arms and hands completely relaxed to avoid unconsciously using them to guide movements.
 If the woman feels that her hand is being held too tightly, she should signal the man to adjust his grip rather than waiting until the dance is over to mention it.
-It’s normal for both partners to have some habits that the other finds uncomfortable.
+It’s common for dancers to have habits that the other finds uncomfortable.
 Communication is essential, and both partners should work together to adapt and accommodate each other during the dance.

-Novice women often wrap their left arm around the man’s right side, which restricts his right arm, making him feel heavy and uncomfortable.
-This positioning also shifts the woman's body to the right side of the man, reducing her sensitivity to subtle changes in his body position, which is one of the reasons women fail to do cruzada.
+Many women, especially those who haven't yet learned to relax, wrap their left arm tightly around the man's right arm, not realizing that this puts weight on his arm, restricting its movement and making him feel heavy and uncomfortable.
+This positioning also shifts their body to the right side of the man, reducing sensitivity to subtle changes in his body position, which is one of the reasons women fail to do the cruzada.

-The right embrace is symmetrical, with the two partners face each other chest against chest, his left hand holds her right hand at shoulder height, his right arm wraps around her body from her left, and her left arm is hooked around his right shoulder or neck, so the two are perfectly aligned.
-This correct embrace is not only the most comfortable, it also allows the woman to feel any subtle changes in the position of the man's body, so when he walks on her right, she will naturally reposition her body with the cruzada to put her body back in alignment with him (see Why Women Fail to Do Cruzada).
+The proper embrace is symmetrical, with the two partners facing each other chest-to-chest.
+His left hand and her right hand hold at shoulder height, his right arm wraps around her body, and her left arm hooks over his right shoulder, so the two are perfectly aligned.
+This correct embrace is not only the most intimate and comfortable for both partners, but it also allows the woman to sense subtle changes in the man's body position, so when he walks on her right, she will naturally reposition her body with the cruzada to put her body back in alignment with him (see Why Women Fail to Do Cruzada).

 October 26, 2024